Directory bookmarks with Zsh

 Vincent Bernat

-There are numerous projects to implement directory bookmarks in your favorite shell.
-An inherent limitation of these implementations is they being only an “enhanced” cd command: you cannot use a bookmark in an arbitrary command.
+Several projects implement directory bookmarks for your favorite shell.
+But they all share a limitation: they only enhance the cd command.
+You cannot use a bookmark in an arbitrary command.

 Update (2015-02)

-My initial implementation with Zsh was using dynamic named directories.
-I have been pointed on Twitter that there is a simpler way to implement bookmarks.
+My initial implementation with Zsh used dynamic named directories.
+People on Twitter pointed out a simpler approach.
 The article has been updated to reflect that.
-As a side note, it is also possible to just use shell variables.1
+As a side note, you can also use shell variables.1

-Zsh comes with a not well-known feature called static named directories.
-They are declared with the hash builtin and can be referred by prepending ~ to them:
+Zsh comes with a lesser-known feature called static named directories.
+You declare them with the hash builtin and refer to them by prepending ~:

 $ hash -d -- -lldpd=/home/bernat/code/deezer/lldpd